EddyTheCo/Esterv.Utils.QrCode/QtQrDec/README.md

 You can play with the decoder on [this page](https://eddytheco.github.io/qmlonline/?example_url=qt_qr_dec)

-## Adding the libraries to your CMake project
+## Adding the module to your CMake project
-To use the library on your CMake  project
 ```
 include(FetchContent)
 FetchContent_Declare(